helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![chord-tool]

-It pick the current key signature from the timeline to know what scale and root key to use to generate chords.
+It picks the current key signature from the timeline to determine what scale and root key to use to generate chords.
 Hence the main limitation of this tool: it can only generate chords that are easy to define with in-scale keys.

 It can be dragged around by the center node — kinda helpful if you clicked the wrong row or position.